vkhodygo/csv-parsers-comparison/README.md

 Because I get the same result running the jmh and the original benchmark running on my machine I doubt the code is the issue.

+BeanIO and GenJava have the worst performance overall.

 # Benchmarks